Blockchain header

 Scope of application What is covered by the eWpG?

 The eWpG recognizes electronic securities as legally protected rights that can be electronically represented and transferred.
-Under the current eWpG, the securities that can be tokenized are:
+Under the eWpG, and the later introduced “Act on the Financing of future-proof Investments” (Zukunftsfinanzierungsgesetz), the securities that can be tokenized are:

 What are the characteristics of the eWpG?